- Thesis & Research

 Stage 2 is designed to help you think about the steps involved in developing a thesis topic and selecting a mentor.
 In this stage you begin to explore possible thesis topics and connect with potential thesis mentors.
 You are likely to consider:

-You have two options to complete Stage 2.
-Whichever option you choose, Stage 2 lays the groundwork.
+Stage 2 requires that you complete four tasks, outlined below.
+These tasks lay the groundwork for the thesis.
 You are encouraged to complete Stage 2 early in your HC career but at least within the first six terms of enrolling in the HC.
 You will receive occasional reminders to complete Stage 2 until you have done so.
 If you have questions, please contact your HC academic advisor.

 If your plan has changed and you need to update your Thesis Map, see the Thesis Map update.

 Register for HC 408 Stage 2: Explore & Build

-Complete Stage 2: Explore & Build tasks independently.
+Complete the tasks in Stage 2: Explore & Build tasks independently.

 Choose a completed HC thesis through the noted resources.
-If you prefer to view printed copies in the HC thesis library, visit the HC advising office.
 Read carefully the introduction and conclusion/results sections, and scan the rest of the thesis.
 Then report on the thesis you reviewed.

-Student-faculty mixers are excellent opportunities to connect with faculty members, learn about their research, and potentially get involved in projects that could inform your own thesis.
-Don’t worry if you aren’t ready to begin research or aren’t sure about your interests; these events are intended to help you explore opportunities and make connections.
-Do approach the mixer seriously: Dress in attire you are comfortable making a first impression with and be prepared to discuss your interests and/or academic background in the breakout session after presentations.
-Some faculty members may even ask for a resume.
+Honors College Student- Faculty Mixers are an excellent way to connect with faculty members, learn more about their research, and potentially get involved in projects that could be the basis of an HC thesis.
+Even if you don’t yet feel ready to begin research or are not sure about your interests, attending these events help you to explore opportunities and make connections.
+Dress in attire you are comfortable making a first impression with (even if over video conference).
+Be prepared to discuss your research interests and/or academic background in the breakout session after presentations.
+Some faculty members may also ask for a resume.